bactopia/bactopia/README.md

 Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
 In other words, it makes it super easy to get the tools you need installed!
 The [official Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) is a good starting point for getting started with Conda.
 Bactopia has been tested using the [Miniconda installer](https://conda.io/en/latest/miniconda.html), but the [Anaconda installer](https://www.anaconda.com/distribution/) should work the same.

 Once you have Conda all set up, you are ready to create an environment for Bactopia.
-To do so, you can use the following command:
+I personally recommend you used [mamba](https://github.com/mamba-org/mamba) (_soooo fast!_) to install Bactopia, but either of these commands should work:

 ```
+# Recommended
 mamba create -n bactopia -c conda-forge -c bioconda bactopia

 # or with standard conda